5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 sudo dmesg | grep "ApplePS2Keyboard"
 ```

-For a continuously updating view that refreshes every 2 seconds (adjust to your needs), use this polling loop instead:
+For a continuously updating view that refreshes every 2 seconds (adjust to your needs), use this polling loop instead (thanks to [Poveii](https://github.com/Poveii)):

 ```bash
 while true; do clear; sudo dmesg | grep "ApplePS2Keyboard"; sleep 2; done